MagicJinn/MagicJinn/README.md

 ## Minor Sunless Sea Mods

+- **SeaCull** - A performance optimization mod for Sunless Sea that significantly improves game performance through tile culling and frame rate optimizations, achieving performance gains of 40-70%.
+By dynamically managing the loading of sea tiles based on player distance, it reduces unnecessary resource usage and improves overall game responsiveness.
+The mod also addresses several technical issues in the base game, including the sea animation being tied to framerate and various quirks with VSync and TargetFPS settings.
+Feature-complete.
 - **OriginalMainMenu** - Restores the original Sunless Sea main menu background and title card when Zubmariner is installed.
 Simple and easy to configure.
 Feature-complete.
 - **CorrespondentFix** - Improves the Correspondent legacy by removing discovery data from dead characters' charts while preserving layout and fog state.
 Fixes the original "noob-trap" and makes the legacy actually useful.
 Feature-complete.
 - **AllShipsAllSlots** - A lightweight (10KB) mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
 Features user-friendly configuration and compatibility with vanilla and modded ships across all game versions (Steam, Epic, GOG).
 Serves as a more efficient replacement for the original "Aft Slots for ALL" mod.
 Feature-complete.